ThePrimeagen/web3-smart-contracts/lessons/your-first-contract.md

 <br />

 ### Lets go deeper.
+1. Lets inspect the our local network
-Lets call our contract that is now deployed on the network.
+1. Lets call our contract that is now deployed on the network.

 <br />
 <br />